 How to Limit the Sharing and Use of Your Information

 You have choices about how Verizon shares and uses information.

 Customer Proprietary Network Information (CPNI)

-As described above, customers of Verizon telecommunications and VoIP services may choose whether to allow Verizon to share your CPNI within the Verizon family of companies for certain marketing purposes.
-This choice will remain in effect unless you change it.
-You may opt-out of this sharing by calling us using the state toll-free number provided in the CPNI notice you have been sent and available at http://www.verizon.com/about/privacy/cpnitelecom/#phonelist.
+As described above, customers o Verizon telecommunications and VoIP services may choose to limit the sharing of CPNI within the Verizon family of companies for certain marketing purposes.
+You may opt-out of this sharing by following the instructions in the CPNI notice provided to you on your monthly bill, over the phone, via text, in contracts or in other ways.
+Consumers and certain business customers may opt-out by calling 1-866-483-9700.